theroyalwhee0/trot/readme.md

 Trot is a scriptlet runner.
 It fills the same role as 'npm run-script', only without being specific to npm and being more flexible.

 ## Installation
-npm install @theroyalwhee0/trot
+npm -g install @theroyalwhee0/trot

 *or*

-yarn add @theroyalwhee0/trot
+yarn global add @theroyalwhee0/trot

 ## Usage.
 trot [...trot arguments] [action-name] [...action arguments]